apexsoftware-solutions/CapturedMagicPhotography/README.md

 ---

-*Built for professional photography portfolios with emphasis on visual storytelling and user experience.*
+*Built for professional family photography portfolios with emphasis on visual storytelling and user experience.*